 First, the links below to Muzzle-Loaders.com (as well as the links to Amazon) are affiliate links.
 This means I will earn a small commission if you make a purchase.

 This commission comes at no extra cost to you.
-In fact, you’ll receive a 5% discount any order you place through their web site if you use the promo code “BIGGAMEHUNTER” when you check out.
 This helps support the blog and allows me to continue to create free content that’s useful to hunters like yourself.

 Second, Muzzle-Loaders.com provided the powder, primers, bullets, and the CVA Optima (they sent it to me several years ago for this article) that I used during my range session.

 Third, I am not a gunsmith or a chemist.
 Use the powders discussed below in accordance with the manufacturer’s instructions and only shoot them in a muzzleloader that is in good condition.
 The information on this site is for informational and entertainment purposes only.
 By using this site you agree to hold me harmless from any ramifications that occur to you as a result of acting on information found on this site.

 Now that we’ve got that out of the way, let’s get started.

 Blackhorn 209 vs 777 vs Goex Black Powder: Comparison

 Since Hodgon’s 777 and Blackhorn 209 are two of the most popular black powder substitutes hunters use these days (check out this article for a more detailed discussion of popular black powder substitutes), I decided to do a comparison to see how they stack up next to each other.
 I’ve also wondered how much difference in performance there is (if any) between loose FFg 777 and the 50gr and 33gr pellets.
 Additionally, I was also curious to see how Blackhorn 209 and Hodgon’s 777 compare to regular Goex FFg black powder.

 So, with all that in mind, I spent a long day at the range trying to answer those questions.